Stock FAQs: IPOs

 The primary market consists of a syndicate of investment banks and broker dealers that the lead underwriter assembles and that allocate shares to institutional and individual investors.
 Being allocated shares at the offering price is referred to as participating in the IPO.
 Participation in the IPO happens before the security is first traded on any of the stock markets.

-• How do I find out about new issues available through Fidelity?
+How do I find out about new issues available through Fidelity?

 Fidelity brokerage customers can be notified automatically of new issues available through Fidelity:

-• How can I receive a preliminary or final prospectus?
+How can I receive a preliminary prospectus?

 Customers can review, download, or print a copy of the preliminary prospectus by selecting “download prospectus” from the offerings on the IPO research page.

-• Who is eligible to participate in an IPO at Fidelity Investments?
+Who is eligible to participate in an IPO at Fidelity Investments?

 Eligibility for participation in traditional IPOs led by Kohlberg Kravis Roberts & Co.
 (KKR) is reserved for brokerage customers with a minimum of $100,000 in certain assets at Fidelity.
 Other providers of traditional IPOs, and other equity public offerings made through Fidelity may be reserved for brokerage customers with a minimum of $100,000 or $500,000 in certain assets at Fidelity.
 Members of Premium Services are also eligible.

-The $500,000 or $100,000 requirement will be determined weekly by aggregating all assets and trades in retail accounts which list the same name and Social Security number and are maintained by Fidelity Service Company, Inc. or Fidelity Brokerage Services LLC (excluding assets or trades maintained on behalf of any divisions of Fidelity Investments Institutional Services Company, such as 401(k) or 403(b) plan assets).
+The $500,000 and $100,000 requirement will be determined weekly by aggregating all assets and trades in retail accounts which list the same name and Social Security number.
+Institutional assets, such as annuities, 401(k) or 403(b) plan assets are excluded from the eligibility requirements.
 Other assets may be included in the calculation at our discretion.
-In addition, an account in which an indication of interest is entered must have at least $2,000 in cash or fully paid securities.

-• Can I purchase shares of an initial public offering on margin?
+Can I purchase shares of an initial public offering on margin?

-• How do I know how many shares I received and at what price?
+How do I know how many shares I received and at what price?

-• When can I sell my shares?
+When can I sell my shares?

 As with any investment, you are free to sell the securities obtained during an IPO whenever you determine it is appropriate for you.
 However, if you sell within the first 15 calendar days from the start of trading in the secondary market, it will affect your ability to participate in new issue equity public offerings through Fidelity for a defined period of time.